IRRI-South-Asia-Hub/HapGUI/README.md

 ------------------------------------------------------------------------

 ## 📂 User Manual
- A user manual is available in the `tutorial/` folder of this repository for input file preparation (link).
+ A user manual is available in the `tutorial/` (https://github.com/IRRI-South-Asia-Hub/HapGUI/tree/final/tutorial) folder of this repository for input file preparation.
 For running HapGUI please follow the Video Tutorial provided below.

 ------------------------------------------------------------------------